enquire now

 overland flow applicable in floodwise property report

-The third type of report that might be produced happens when there is a known flood impact on a site, but the information is not complete.
-There will be a graph on the first page of the report that will look something like this:
+The third type of report might be produced when there is a known flood impact, but the information is incomplete.
+There will be a graph on the first page of the report that looks something like this.

 floodwise property report results

-The fourth and final type of report is produced when there is a known flood impact on the site AND there is sufficient information in council’s database to also determine what the minimum habitable floor level must be for a dwelling property to achieve flood immunity on that site.
-The graph on this report looks something like this:
+The fourth and final type of report is produced when there is a known flood impact and sufficient information in the council’s database to determine the minimum habitable floor level.
+The graph on this report looks something like this.

 Result of Flood impact in Brisbane search